micahdbak/exeirus/README.md

 This is great and all, but how will the user keep track of all of these outputted files?
 This is where the index skeleton comes into play.
-The index skeleton file has the same escape sequences as the post skeleton file, minus ``#c`` which gives a post's content.
+The index skeleton file has the same escape sequences as the post skeleton file, minus ``#c`` which gives a post's content, and additionally, the ``#D`` escape sequence which dictates the date of a *group* of posts.
-The index skeleton file has two special escape sequences that must be used correctly.
+The index skeleton file has four special escape sequences that must be used correctly.
-``mkblog`` keeps track of every post that it has read and written After it has parsed every post, ``mkblog`` creates the index file which lists every post it has read.
+``mkblog`` keeps track of every post that it has read and written.
+Then, after it has parsed every post, ``mkblog`` creates the index file which lists every post it has read.
 ``mkblog`` does this by reading characters from the index skeleton, copying them to the output index file, until it reaches the escape character '#'.
-The first escape sequence it should come across is ``#(``, which starts the post-listing skeleton.
+The first escape sequence it should come across is ``#{``, which starts the post-group skeleton.
+A post-group is a group of posts that were posted on the same date.
+These are created because ``mkblog`` automatically sorts the posts that it has read before it writes them to the index skeleton, and posts that were posted during the same date are grouped together.
+Within each group, posts are then sorted by order of their post IDs, mentioned above.
+Thus, the ordering of posts in the index file is dictated by their posted dates and post IDs.
-The post-listing skeleton will be repeated for every post that ``mkblog`` has read, with respect to each post's information.
+The post-group skeleton will be repeated for every post-group that ``mkblog`` has read.
+After a ``#{`` is read, it will write post-groups until a ``#}``, which dictates the end of the post-group skeleton.
+The ``#D`` escape sequence is available for these post-group skeletons, which dictates where ``mkblog`` should write the post-group's date information.
+Inside of a post-group skeleton, there should also be a ``#(`` (notice the change from curly braces to parenthesis), which starts a post-listing skeleton.
+A post-listing skeleton is the part of a post-group that denotes how an individual post should be printed.
-The post-listing skeleton is terminated with ``#)``.
+A post-listing skeleton is then terminated by a ``#)``.
-Within a post-listing, each of the escape sequences that were defined for post skeletons can be used once more, except for ``#c`` which gives a post's content.
+Within a post-listing skeleton, each of the escape sequences that were defined for post skeletons files can be used once more, except for ``#c`` which gives a post's content.

 For example, suppose that ``mkblog`` has read the post previously defined.
 Let that post have the filename of ``post1``.